glyphr-studio/Glyphr-Studio-2/README.md

 # Glyphr Studio v2!
 V2 is back :-) the overall goal is codebase modernization.
 Much of the code hasn't been worked on since 2010, so it's time to do an all-up scrub.

+While most features and functionality will be the same as V1, the one main functionality improvement will be **multi-project editing** that will allow for cross-project copy/paste and merging fonts.

 ## What's changing
 | | **Convert our JavaScript to use ES6 stuff** |